 STP is very similar to SIP.
 The only point of difference is that in a Systematic Investment Plan the investment money comes from your bank account & in a Systematic Transfer Plan the investment money is transferred from one fund scheme to another.

 You invest the lump-sum in a debt fund scheme & give a standing instruction by filling the required STP form to deduct a fixed amount of money from the debt scheme and transfer the same to an equity scheme.

 - STP can work within the same fund house only, i.e. both source and target schemes should be of the same fund house.
 So you can transfer from Principal Debt Opportunities Fund to Principal Emerging Blue-chip Fund but not to SBI Blue-chip fund.
 I recommend you first choose the equity scheme of your choice, & then decide on the debt scheme.

-- Every transfer is considered as a redemption from the debt scheme and investment in equity scheme.
+- Every transfer is considered as a redemption from the debt scheme and investment in an equity scheme.
 Since these transfers are basically redemptions, they will be taxed accordingly.
 I have written about taxation on income from mutual funds here.
-But in spite of taxation you will still earn more than you would with a bank account.
+But in spite of taxation, you will still earn more than you would with a bank account.